Why I lost weight

 I got rid of soda by "geeking out" on tea.

-I got a quick-boiling kettle:
+I recommend a temperature-control electric kettle:

 and a bodum assam tea press: